IbrahimUWA/MuStD/README.md

 ---

 ## Introduction

+* The code will be made available soon.

 MuStD (MultiStream Detection) is an advanced object detection network that integrates data from multiple streams (LiDAR, RGB images, and polar coordinates) to enhance detection capabilities across a wide range of environments and object categories.
 This network is capable of addressing both 2D and 3D object detection tasks, providing a robust framework for multimodal fusion.
 The MuStD network was originally applied to the KITTI benchmark for autonomous driving research, where it achieved state-of-the-art results in 3D car detection.
 However, its flexible architecture enables broader applications in various object detection scenarios.